stuartsierra/cljque/README.md

 other, from this software.

-Goals
+Overview
 ========================================

-See [Asynchronous Events](http://dev.clojure.org/display/design/Asynchronous+Events) on the Clojure wiki
+Goals: See [Asynchronous Events](http://dev.clojure.org/display/design/Asynchronous+Events) on the Clojure wiki

+Modules:

+* cljque-base - the core library, with no external dependencies
+* cljque-netty - adaptors between the Netty I/O library and Cljque; *currently broken*

+Namespaces in cljque-base:

+* cljque.observe - core protocols for generators/consumers of asynchronous events
+* cljque.push - library of functions, similar to Clojure's sequence API, for "push"-style events
+* cljque.schedule - thin layer over Java's ScheduledThreadPoolExecutor

 Inspirations / References